Applications now open for the IPART Graduate Program 2022.

 The Graduate Analyst role at IPART is designed to allow graduates to work across a wide range of tasks and activities such as:

-We have a preference for graduate applicants with a tertiary education in Economics, Commerce, Engineering, Science, Legal, Energy and Sustainability disciplines; however, the program is not limited to only these disciplines, and we will consider the capabilities the graduate has.
+We have a preference for graduate applicants with a tertiary education in Economics, Commerce, Engineering, Science, Law, Energy or Sustainability disciplines; however, the program is not limited to only these disciplines, and we will consider other graduates.

 We consider that graduates who can demonstrate the following capabilities would do well at IPART: